October Health – 2025 Report

 Effects of High Body Image Stress on Health and Personal Lives

-- Increased Anxiety and Depression: Constantly worrying about body image can lead to chronic stress, anxiety disorders, and depression.
+- Anxiety and Depression: Persistent worries about body image can lead to heightened anxiety and depressive symptoms.

 Impact on the United States Economy